 The local government franchise, the entitlement to vote in local elections, in England, Wales and Northern Ireland currently states you must be 18 years of age on polling day in order to vote and appear on the electoral register for local government elections.
 This includes elections for mayors and police and crime commissioner elections in England and Wales.

 The local government franchise has been devolved to Scotland since 2015.
 In Scotland, voters in elections using the local government franchise must be 16 years of age on polling day and appear on the electoral register for local government elections.
 This includes elections to the Scottish Parliament, which use the local government franchise.

 The Wales Act 2017 received Royal Assent on 31 January 2017 and gives the NAW and the Welsh government legislative competence for the administration of Assembly and local government elections in Wales, including the franchise for those elections.
 These powers were transferred in April 2018.
 The Welsh Government and the National Assembly for Wales support the lowering of the voting age.
 The Assembly is expected to legislate for the changes in time for the next scheduled local government elections and Assmbly elections.

 Northern Ireland does not have legislative competence for lowering the voting age.
 The franchise for local elections in Northern Ireland is an excepted measure, which means it would only be devolved by primary legislation at Westminster.
 In 2012, a motion in support of lowering the voting age debated in the Northern Ireland Assembly received cross party support.
 Only the DUP voted against the motion.

 The Labour Party, the SNP, the Liberal Democrats, Plaid Cymru and the Green Party all support voting at 16.
-The Liberal Democrats have had a commitment to lower the voting age in their general election manifestos since 2001.

 Commons Briefing papers SN01747